CD news from Jens Jefsen: “Jam Me Up”.

 Last song is a dedication to my mother in law , Helga Hougaard Nielsen, a wise and warm-hearted woman, who inspired the whole family and friends around her.

-I want my album to give the listener a good experience of the music that fills my life.
+I just want my album to give the listener some good experience.